ADLINK-IST/opensplice/docs/html/RnRManagerGuide/_sources/introduction.txt

-  Note: *The few shared topic-definitions (definitions ONLY, not actual samples of these topics when these are ‘confined’ to the RnR node) that would be visible system-wide when inspecting the built-in topics of the system (for instance with a tool like the OpenSplice Tuner) are considered not instrusive as they only imply a small amount of static data space occupied by the related built-in topic samples.)*
+  Note: *The few shared topic-definitions (definitions ONLY, not actual samples of these topics when these are ‘confined’ to the RnR node) that would be visible system-wide when inspecting the built-in topics of the system (for instance with a tool like the Vortex OpenSplice Tuner) are considered not instrusive as they only imply a small amount of static data space occupied by the related built-in topic samples.)*